Subject Lines and File Names

-I am sure you can all imagine how much email and how many documents I file on a regular basis — all you need to do to is multiply the assignments you are responsible for each week by the number of students in the class, and you can easily imagine how many documents I deal with daily.
+I am sure you can all imagine how much email and how many documents I file on a regular basis — all you need to do to is multiply the assignments you are responsible for each week by the number of students in the class, and multiply this by the number of courses I teach and you can easily imagine how many documents I deal with daily.

 This is reminder to consider the Subject lines carefully – how can you best assist your reader in terms of identifying the message without opening?
 How can you enable your reader to quickly file the message?
 Or, alternatively, if your email requires a response, how can you alert your reader to that necessity?

 While the emails you use to communicate in this course are only worth 7% of your total grade, it is nonetheless so important that you learn the skill of professional emailing – and that you understand the differences between the purpose of sending a memo or a message.
 If there were a final exam for this course, I would ask that question, because it is important; memos serve a different purpose and different reader[s] than messages.